Fiat 500: Fiat 500 America

 During the years in which it was produced the 500 in Italy, Fiat designed and produced a US-market version of the car with 15hp using the 479cc engine.
 Changes to the car include prominent headlamps to meet US standards (also used on the American 500 Jolly).
 They also came equipped with larger front and rear bumpers with bumperettes, and a speedometer in MPH.
 It can also be noted that there were 4 tail lights used for the N model however only 3 were used for the American version.
 In 1958 it is believed that Carello (the producer of the tail lights for Fiat) began a strike leading to changes in the design.
 Thus leading the 58's to have a color matched base with the body, early 59's to have an aluminum base thicker than the European model, and late 59 and 60's to have a "D model" style base.
 The 1958 Fiat 500 America came equipped with a flat floor pan which was later revised for the 1959 and 1960 version to have a scoop for more leg room.
 Another notable difference is in the routing of the heating tubes between these earlier years.
 Towards the end of 59 models Fiat began transitioning to their D model.
 Some notable changes include the different tail lights, removal of the fresh air vents on the nose, and only 2 water drainage ports (downgraded from the 3 previous years had) along the bottom of the doors.
 About 300 were made between 1958 and 1960 at which point they were discontinued as they did not do well in the American market compared to the competition.

-There was a special "sport" version of this car were the engine was bored out to 499.5 to produce 21 hp, coming only in white with a red stripe across the car.
+There was a special "sport" version of this car where the engine was bored out to 499.5 to produce 21 hp, coming only in white with a red stripe across the car.